gaelrenoux/tranzactio/README.md

 This layer requires a single JDBC `Connection`, and provides a `ConnectionSource` module.
 You must then use the `Database.fromConnectionSource` layer to get the `Database` module.

-Note that this ConnectionSource does not allow for concurrent usage, as that would lead to undetermined results.
+Note that this ConnectionSource does not allow for concurrent usage, as that would lead to undeterministic results.
 For example, some operation might close a transaction while a concurrent operation is between queries!
 The non-concurrent behavior is enforced through a ZIO semaphore.